Andaman Surgery, Lowestoft

 Sharing of Electronic Patient Records within the NHS

 Electronic patient records are kept in most places where you receive healthcare.
-Our local electronic system (Emis Web) enables your record to be shared with organisations involved in your direct care, such as:
+Our local electronic system (SystmOne from TPP) enables your record to be shared with organisations involved in your direct care, such as:

 - GP practices